will-hart/whalesong/README.md

   - allow setting velocity directly
   - add a `BoidJitter` component which adds a bit of random jitter to the movement
   - add a `BoidRepulsor` component which isn't a boid but pushes boids away
+- Sounds with "complex" names were taken from freesounds.org, and were all CC0 licensed.

 ## Template